 |Round 0||Early August||QQI-FET, graduate entry and any remaining mature offers

 |Round 1||Mid August||All remaining applicants - this includes Irish Leaving Certificate, EU, DARE and HEAR|

 UCD aims to fill all places in round 1.
 Any places unfilled will be offered in a series of subsequent rounds during September.

 As the Academic Year starts in early September, UCD does not make any offers are 30 September.

 If you are admitted to any of the following

 • Nursing (DN450-453)

-You will be are required to pass a health assessment prior to admission and from time to time thereafter, in accordance with the health policy of the College of Health and Agricultural Sciences.
-The assessment includes testing for Hepatitis B and Tuberculosis.
-The assessment will cost you approximately €225.
+You will be are required to pass a health screening following admission and from time to time thereafter, in accordance with the health policy of the College of Health and Agricultural Sciences.
+The screening includes testing for Hepatitis B and Tuberculosis.
+This will cost you approximately €225.

 If you are admitted to some programmes (currently: Human Nutrition, Medicine, Physiotherapy, Radiography and Nursing) you will be required to undergo checks with the National Vetting Bureau.
 In the event that a relevant offence is disclosed, you may not be permitted to register.